 Knepp Walking Map

 Knepp Estate has kindly provided a walking map with four different routes mapped out, all of which start and end at the designated car park (see below).
-The public footpaths signs around the Knepp Estate have been helpfully colour coded to help assist with following the routes.
+The public footpath signs around the Knepp Estate have been helpfully colour-coded to help assist with following the routes.

-The yellow route is the shortest, which is approximately 3.2km (2 miles) long, followed by the white route, the blue route and the red route, which is the longest.
+The blue route is the shortest at 2.2km, followed by the yellow route, which is approximately 3.4km (2.1 miles) long.
+There is also an orange route and a red route, which is the longest at 10km.
 Knepp Estate kindly asks that you stick to the designated footpaths to prevent disturbing the rewilding project.

-The red route is the only route that takes you over to the Knepp ruin and this route also passes through the lovely Shipley village, home to the Shipley Windmill (where Johnathon Creek was filmed!).
+The orange route is the only route that takes you over to the Knepp ruin.
+The red route also passes through the lovely Shipley village, home to the Shipley Windmill (where Johnathon Creek was filmed!).

 Shipley village is also home to St Mary’s Church, which is a lovely 12th-century church, making it one of the oldest Norman churches in Sussex.